ankushdhojkarki/ankushdhojkarki/README.md

 ## 🧠 What I'm Learning
 - Writing clean Python code and understanding logic flow
 - Using Git and GitHub to manage and publish code
 - Creating beginner terminal apps to apply what I learn
+- **Learning the Django Framework** to build my first e-commerce web application.

 ---